 Cash is deposited in one financial institution.
-The balances held at this financial institution at times may be in excess of Federal Deposit Insurance Corporation ("FDIC") insurance limits of up to \$250,000.
+The balances held at this financial institution at times may be in excess of Federal Deposit Insurance Corporation ("FDIC") insurance limits of up to \$250.
+From time to time, however, the Company may be exposed to risk for the amounts of funds held in bank accounts in excess of the FDIC limit.
+To minimize the risk, the Company's policy is to maintain cash balances with high quality financial institutions.

-The Company has a significant concentration of expenses incurred and accounts payable from a single vendor, see Note 4- Accounts Payable for further information.
+The Company has a significant concentration of expenses incurred and accounts payable from a single vendor (see Note 4 - Accounts Payable for further information).